Mark 15:3-6 - Compare All Versions

 Pilate asked him, “Are you the ‘King of the Jews’?”
 He answered, “If you say so.”
 The high priests let loose a barrage of accusations.
 Pilate asked again, “Aren’t you going to answer anything?
 That’s quite a list of accusations.”
 Still, he said nothing.
 Pilate was impressed, really impressed.
 It was a custom at the Feast to release a prisoner, anyone the people asked for.
 There was one prisoner called Barabbas, locked up with the insurrectionists who had committed murder during the uprising against Rome.
 As the crowd came up and began to present its petition for him to release a prisoner, Pilate anticipated them: “Do you want me to release the King of the Jews to you?”
 Pilate knew by this time that it was through sheer spite that the high priests had turned Jesus over to him.

-The chief priests began to accuse Him harshly.
-Then Pilate questioned Him again, saying, “Do You not answer?
-See how many charges they bring against You!”
-But Jesus made no further answer; so Pilate was amazed.
-Now at the feast he used to release for them any one prisoner whom they requested.
+And the chief priests started accusing Him of many things.
+But Pilate questioned Him again, saying, “Do You offer nothing in answer?
+See how many charges they are bringing against You!”
+But Jesus said nothing further in answer, so Pilate was amazed.
+Now at the Passover Feast he used to release for them any one prisoner whom they requested.

 The chief priests began accusing Him of many things.
 Then Pilate again asked Him, “Have You no answer [to give]?
 See how many charges they are bringing against You!”
 But Jesus gave no further answer; so Pilate was perplexed.
 [Is 53:7] Now at the [Passover] feast Pilate used to set free for them any one prisoner whom they requested.
 [Matt 27:15-26; Luke 23:18-25; John 18:39-19:16]